TheRedBrain/inventory-size-attributes/README.md

 The entity attributes "generic.hotbar_slot_amount" and "generic.inventory_slot_amount" control how many slots are added to/removed from the default amount.
 This is 0 by default, but with entity attribute modifiers (EAMs) it can be changed.

-## "What happens to items on my hotbar/in my inventory when they become smaller?"
+## "What happens to items on my hotbar/in my inventory when those become smaller?"
 When an hotbar or inventory slot contains an item and becomes inactive, that item is moved to an active inventory slot or dropped at the players location, when the inventory is full.
 This is announced to the player via a chat message.

 ## Mod Compatibility